Advancing Ukraine rebels appear to capture frontline town

 "Someone should come to remove these corpses, it is inhumane to leave them here to rot," he said.

-About 300 meters (yards) away at least four bodies of soldiers with Ukrainian shoulder patches were scattered inside a garden of what appeared to be a restaurant.
+About 300 metres (yards) away at least four bodies of soldiers with Ukrainian shoulder patches were scattered inside a garden of what appeared to be a restaurant.

 "They had a good firing point here.
 We had to use anti-tank weapons to blast our way into this garden," said a rebel commander in his 50s who gave his name as Ironside.